Waveful/.github/profile/README.md

 ## Hello World! 👋
-I'm Waveful, the creator-friendly social network 🌊
+I'm Waveful, the creator-friendly social network where everyone can become a creator 🌊

+At Waveful we have the vision of a more decentralized and democratic future for social media, and we are building the infrastructure to make that happen.

 ### Our codebase